Lama Dances In South India

 Outside of Athithi Ashram

-What we have to do is cultivate inner satsang, to commune with The Self which lies at the very core of our being.
+What we have to do is cultivate inner satsang, to commune with the Self which lies at the very core of our being.
 Pray to Bhagavan.
 Prayer is very important.
-Both on a spiritual and mundane level he will take care of our needs and as the relationship is very open he will take you exactly as you are, so you only need to be yourself with him.
-Pray to him for the solution to problems, leave it aside in terms of trying to fix the problem yourself, as you will only make things worse, so let go, it is not your job.
+Both on a spiritual and mundane level he will take care of our needs and as the relationship is very open he will take you exactly as you are, so that you only need to be yourself.
+Pray to him for the solution to problems, leave it aside in terms of trying to fix the problem yourself as you will only make things worse, so let go, it is not your job.
 You have gone as far as you can with it and if you persist in trying to find a solution it will only be the ego seeking to gratify its own needs.
 Leave it, pray to Bhagavan and let him sort it out.
+Firmly believe that Arunachala is within you.
+It is not necessary to visualize it, although that might be OK, but it is more a belief, a force, a feeling, a conviction which you must not under any circumstances let go of.
+There is absolutely no difference between us and Bhagavan, we are one and the same, we come from a single source and we are parts of the One Self which is everything.

 Continue reading “Athithi Ashram: Middle Days”